-From a point C which is not on AB. draw CD // AB , draw EF a transversal to intersect CD and AB at X and Y respectively, determine:
+From a point C which is not on AB, draw CD // AB, draw EF a transversal to intersect CD and AB at x and Y respectively,

-- The measures of two alternate angles. - · The measures of two corresponding angles. - .
-The measures of two interior angles on one side of the transversal, then add them vary the position of the transversal EF .
-What do you notice? - .
+- · The measures of two alternate angles. - .
+The measures of two corresponding angles. - .
 If a straight line intersects two parallel straight lines, then: - Every two alternate angles are equal in measure. - Every two corresponding angles are equal in measure. - Every two interior angles on one side of the transversal are supplementary.